2 Markov Decision Processes

 \[ \| v - u \|_{\infty} := \sup_{s \in \mathcal{S}} |v(s) - u(s)|, \]

-i.e. we compare the “value functions” on the state that causes the biggest gap between them.
-Then Equation 1.14 implies that if we repeatedly apply \(\mathcal{J}^\pi\) to any starting “value function”, we will eventually converge to \(V^\pi\):
+i.e. we compare the functions on the state that causes the biggest gap between them.
+The Bellman consistency equations (Theorem 2.7) state that \(V^\pi\) is the fixed point of \(\mathcal{J}^\pi\).
+Then eq.
+2.34 implies that if we repeatedly apply \(\mathcal{J}^\pi\) to any starting guess, we will eventually converge to \(V^\pi\):

 We’ll use this useful fact to prove the convergence of several algorithms later on.